fleetdm/fleet/docs/Using-Fleet/Fleet-UI.md

 > Fleet's query response time is inherently variable because of osquery's heartbeat response time.
 This helps prevent performance issues on hosts.

-## Schedule a query
+## Query automations

+> **As of Fleet 4.35.0, the schedule page was removed from Fleet.
+You can learn how to schedule queries in older versions of Fleet [here](https://github.com/fleetdm/fleet/blob/ac797c8f81ede770853c25fd04102da9f5e109bf/docs/Using-Fleet/Fleet-UI.md#schedule-a-query).**

-Fleet allows you to schedule queries.
-Scheduled queries will send data to your log destination automatically.
+Fleet allows you to configure queries to run at a set frequency.
+Automated queries will send data to your log destination automatically.

 The default log destination, **filesystem**, is good to start.
 With this set, data is sent to the `/var/log/osquery/osqueryd.snapshots.log` file on each host’s filesystem.
 To see which log destinations are available in Fleet, head to the [log destinations page](https://fleetdm.com/docs/using-fleet/log-destinations).

-How to schedule a query:
+**How to manage query automations:**

+> Note: Only users with the [admin role](./Permissions.md) can manage query automations.

-1. In the top navigation, select **Schedule**.
+1. In the top navigation, select **Queries**.

-2. Select **Schedule a query**.
+2. Select **Manage automations**.

-3. Select the **Select query** dropdown and choose the query that you'd like to run on a schedule.
+3. Select the which queries you want to run on a schedule, and select **Save**.

-4. Select the **Frequency** dropdown and choose how often you'd like the query to run and send results to your log destination. **Every hour** is a good frequency to start.
-You can change this later.

-5. Select **Schedule**.

 With Fleet Premium, you can schedule queries for groups of hosts using [the teams feature](https://fleetdm.com/docs/using-fleet/teams).
 This allows you to collect different data for each group.

 > In Fleet Premium, groups of hosts are called "teams."

-How to use teams to schedule queries for a group of hosts:
+**How to use teams to manage query automations for a group of hosts:**

 1. If you haven't already, first [create a team](https://fleetdm.com/docs/using-fleet/teams#create-a-team) and [transfer hosts](https://fleetdm.com/docs/using-fleet/teams#transfer-hosts-to-a-team) to the team.

+2. In the top navigation, select **Queries**.

-2. In the **Teams** dropdown below the top navigation, select the team.
+3. In the **Teams** dropdown below the top navigation, select the team you want to manage automation for.

-3. Follow the "How to schedule a query" instructions above.
+4. Select **Manage automations**

+5. Select the queries you want to run on a schedule for this team, and select **save**.

 ## Update agent options